fallen-icarus/cardano-loans/README.md

 - The Active UTxO the application is for must have an `ActiveDatum`.
-- The Active UTxO the application is for must be spent using the `ApplyInterest` redeemer, and the redeemer must specify the number of applications required as well as if any ada needed to be added to satisfy the new Active UTxOs minUTxOValue.
+- The Active UTxO the application is for must be spent using the `ApplyInterest` redeemer, and the redeemer must specify the number of applications required as well as if any ada needs to be added to satisfy the new Active UTxOs minUTxOValue.
 - The interest observer smart contract must be executed as a staking script using the `ObserveInterest` redeemer.